 After long days spent in the lab and cold mornings trialling different designs in Atlantic waters, we’ve done it.
 We’ve built the world’s first recyclable wetsuit prototype.

-This Summer, we’ll be putting it through its paces and continuing our rigorous testing to make sure the performance is up to scratch.
+We're currently putting it through its paces and continuing our rigorous testing to make sure the performance is up to scratch.
 We know that no-one will buy a wetsuit simply because it’s more sustainable, it also has to be a great suit – just as warm, just as flexible.
 So the testing must continue.

 Designing for recyclability is a much needed, forward thinking solution to the problem.
 However, a bigger global issue is the literal tons (380 every year, to be precise) of old wetsuits out there destined for landfill.
 With this in mind Finisterre is teaming up with pioneers in the recycling industry to further explore the chemical recycling of suits in their current form.